 Parts of the campaign, such as the RATs, are hosted on separate file servers, to ensure attacks aren’t dependent on a single server.
 In addition to this modular approach, the infrastructure features both FTP and HFS (HTTP File Server) servers and is used to deliver additional attack tools after the initial dropper runs.

-While the Tylor attacks were observed downloading the files from two domains [email protected]@info and [email protected]@info, both registered in March 2017, Hex and Hanako were observed using a unique file server per attack.
+While the Tylor attacks were observed downloading the files from two domains down@mys2016@info and js@mys2016@info, both registered in March 2017, Hex and Hanako were observed using a unique file server per attack.

 After brute forcing their way onto the target servers (an operation possible because many admins don’t harden the database beyond the use of a password), the attackers use xp_cmshell, a variety of stored procedures and OLE automation, to upload their first set of tools.